piku/piku.github.io/docs/community/examples.md

 # Example Applications

-The following is a list of sample applications that can be deployed using `piku`.
+Besides the [bundled examples](https://github.com/piku/piku/tree/master/examples), there are a number of community-contributed examples that can be deployed using `piku`.

 They are meant to be illustrative of the kinds of applications that can be deployed using `piku`, and are not meant to be exhaustive.

 ## Pre-built Apps and Tools